dragonflyoss/d7y.io/docs/operations/best-practices/deployment-best-practices.md

 When Nydus downloads a file, it splits the file into 1MB chunks and loads them on demand.
-Use Seed Peer HTTP proxy as Nydus cache service, use P2P transmission method to reduce back-to-source requests and back-to-source bandwidth, and improve download speed.
+Use Seed Peer HTTP proxy as Nydus cache service, use P2P transmission method to reduce back-to-source requests and back-to-source traffic, and improve download speed.
 When Dragonfly is used as a cache service for Nydus, the configuration needs to be optimized.